OfficeDev/hands-on-labs/O3652/O3652-16-Create-and-test-your-add-in-on-a-Mac-or-iPad/lab.md

 4. Copy the **<script .... ></script>** tag on that page and paste it into the <header> tag.
 5. Launch Excel and start your add-in.
 6. You should now see the client connection on the Vorlon server page at http://localhost:1337.
+7. Click on the client connect link to view the Vorlon debugger UI.
+You can now use the Dom Explorer and Obj.
+Explorer tabs to view/edit the source code on your add-in.

+**Optional**
+Install the office.js plug-in for Vorlon and use it to test Office APIs from this blog post: http://blogs.msdn.com/b/mim/archive/2016/02/18/vorlonjs-plugin-for-debugging-office-addin.aspx